KnzyAhmed/Uarrivo-Matestanash/README.md

 ## 🔍 Overview

-- **Team Size:** 3 students
+- **Team Size:** 2 students
 - **Role:** Team Lead and Developer
 - **Technologies:** C++, Qt
 - **Routing Algorithm:** Dijkstra’s Algorithm

-Uarrivo efficiently calculates the fastest routes, handles user authentication, and simulates a complete ride-hailing experience with features like multiple car types and payment options.
+Uarrivo efficiently calculates the fastest routes using Dijkstra's algorithm, handles user authentication, and simulates a complete ride-hailing experience with features like multiple car types and payment options.
+It also had a very primary database functionality where information would be read/written to .csv file.

+---

+## 🧠 Learning Outcomes

+- Practicing Object Oriented Programming principles and tools used in project planning
+- Applied graph algorithms (Dijkstra) in a real-world scenario
+- Gained experience in C++ GUI programming using Qt
+- Strengthened teamwork and modular development skills

 ---